Bethany C. Meyers: Personal life

-Meyers uses they/them and she/her pronouns and identifies as queer, bisexual, and non-binary.
+Meyers uses they/them and she/her pronouns and is queer, bisexual, and non-binary.
 In 2017 they proposed to actor Nico Tortorella, whom they met in college, after eleven years of dating.
 On March 9, 2018, Meyers and Tortorella married in a civil ceremony at a Manhattan City Clerk's office before exchanging vows at St. Paul's Chapel, an Episcopal church and parish church of Trinity Church Wall Street.
 They both wore gender non-conforming outfits designed by Andrew Morrison with crowns.
 Meyers and Tortorella are in a polyamorous marriage and both openly date other people.
 The two have two children, a daughter, born in 2023, and a son born in 2024.

 On September 27, 2018, in the wake of allegations of sexual assault made against Brett Kavanaugh by Christine Blasey Ford during his nomination for the Supreme Court, Meyers posted on social media about their experience being sexually assaulted.
 Meyers had been sexually assaulted by a former boyfriend and thought about coming forward during the MeToo movement, but did not until hearing Ford's testimony.